maazjamshaid123/Maaz/README.md

 ✈ Avionics Engineer

-💲 Working in AML/KYC Domain
+💲 Working in Astrophysics, Aviation, AML/KYC, and Computer Aided Diagnostics Domain

 🌠 Addressing larger concepts facing humanity and I leverage my expertise in machine learning to push the boundaries of the field and explore new frontiers.